-View of Responsible Officials and Planned Corrective Action: Willsboro Central School District took a conservative approach to spending this school year due to the current economic climate which has resulted from the COVID-19 pandemic.
-Not only are the repercussions of COVID-19 on State Aid funding a concern, but the increased cost of doing business also weighs heavily on the District's financial outlook.
+View of Responsible Officials and Planned Corrective Action: Willsboro Central School District took a conservative approach to spending this school year due to the current economic climate.
+The State's strategy for treatment of fully funded/hold harmless districts is currently unknown and concerning to the district.
 The District has experienced an overall increase in the cost of doing business due to the following constraints: 1) Availability due to the supply & demand issues, as well as supply chain shortages are continuing to increase the cost of items needed for normal school year operations.
 2) The rising cost of fuel and utilities has made a significant impact on actual expenses.
-In some cases, the actual expenditures came in increased anywhere from 40 - 75% higher than what was budgeted.
 3) The District is experiencing a shortage of available labor, which is increasing costs due to overtime cost increases, and/or the need to hire vendors to supplement or supply labor services.
-4) The District anticipates additional staffing needs to combat student learning loss going forward.
-5) For the past several years, the District has had several high cost special education students including two residential students who are being educated outside of New York State.
-The cost of the residential students alone makes up 6% of the fiscal year's budget.
-When adding in our high cost identified students that are educated at our local BOCES, it equates to 17% of the cost of the fiscal year's budget.
-Our Special Education Chairperson has addressed concerns for several of our high need students who are currently educated in our building, and planning at some point for those students to transition to be educated at our local BOCES, or even potentially winding up as additional residential placements as they age.
+4) For the past several years, the District has had several high cost special education students including one residential placement who is being educated outside of New York State.
+The cost of the residential student alone makes up 21% of the fiscal year's program for students with disabilities.
+When adding in our high cost identified students that are educated at our local BOCES, it equates to 17% of the cost of the fiscal year's entire budget.
+Our Special Education Chairperson has addressed concerns for several of our high need students who are currently educated at our local BOCES and has identified that there is a potential for those students care to exceed that which the BOCES can provide, and may transition in the near future to residential placements as well.
+5) Lastly, for the 2023-24 school year, all of the District's CBAs are up for negotiations and renewals which will ultimately have a larger impact on the impending budget and several future begets included in contracted years.

-WILLSBORO CENTRAL SCHOOL DISTRICT SCHEDULE OF FINDINGS AND RESPONSES, CONTINUED JUNE 30, 2022
+WILLSBORO CENTRAL SCHOOL DISTRICT SCHEDULE OF FINDINGS AND RESPONSES, CONTINUED JUNE 30, 2023

 Due to those highly unpredictable factors, the Board of Education and the District are comfortable with having a small excess unassigned fund balance in case of a major cost shift.
 The District did make an effort to shift the excess fund balance to a more acceptable level this fiscal year.
-Previously at the close of the 2020/21 fiscal year, the fund balance was 11.27%, and the District was able to make accommodations in the 2021/22 fiscal year to reduce the overall fund balance to 9.55%.
+Previously at the close of the 2021/22 fiscal year, the fund balance was 9.55%, and the District was able to make accommodations in the 2022/23 fiscal year to reduce the overall fund balance to 9.15%.
 The Board of Education plans to use its fund balance in future budgets to provide stability to taxpayers in a fiscally responsible manner during these unstable financial times.
-Although the District has several fully funded reserves, it will continue to investigate the establishment of other reserves in order to attempt to maintain the financial diversity that the Comptroller prescribes.